 As useful as the heavy bag can be in aiding a martial artist to hone his/her skills, not everyone is a martial artist, or even remotely interested in martial arts.
 There are people who never expect to get into a fight, to them the ideas of getting into a ring or ever having to defend against an attacker are foreign ones and as a result there is no concern with training their bodies in order to prepare for such situations.

 For some, not being interested in fighting does not necessarily mean not being interested in martial arts training.
-Martial arts workout routines continue to become associated with total physical fitness and therefore continue to appeal to those who seek methods of getting into shape and maintaining good health.
+Martial arts workout routines continue to become associated with total physical fitness and therefore continue to appeal to those who seek methods of getting into shape and maintaining good health and well-being.

-Consequently, I’m going to discuss the health benefits of martial arts training and by extension training with a heavy bag.
-Before I begin I’d like to note that I am not a qualified physician, or an expert in the field of health and wellness, however, I have been a practitioner of both soft (internal) and hard (external) styles of martial arts for sometime now and during this time I have had the opportunity to grasp some knowledge of the health benefits that one can accrue from these methods of training offered.
+Consequently, I am going to discuss the health benefits of martial arts training and by extension training with a heavy bag.
+Before I begin I would like to state that I am not a qualified physician, or an expert in the field of health and wellness, however, I have been a practitioner of both soft (internal) and hard (external) styles of martial arts for sometime now and during this time I have had the opportunity to grasp some knowledge of the health benefits that one can accrue from these methods of training.

 STRENGTHENING AND TONING MUSCLES